simonkmall/MallappGeobitsBundle/README.md

 The GeobitEntity additionally contains an optional (i.e. nullable) field:
 - Comment

 If those fields are not enough, you have to create your own subclass extending the Geobit Mapped Superclass.

+You have to options to do so:
-Just use the GeobitEntity as a starting point and customize as you need by following the doctrine standards:
+- Create your own class.
+Just use the GeobitEntity as a starting point and customize as you need.
+YOU NEED TO SPECIFY YOUR OWN TABLE NAME (instead of "geobit").
+Doctrine will still create the geobit table, but it will not be used.
+- Or, override the GeobitEntity class.
+You can again use the class as your starting point, and don't have to specify your own table name.

 ```
 use Doctrine\ORM\Mapping as ORM;